UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 *always* guesses the majority class label from the training data, regardless of the predictor variables' values.
 It helps to give you a sense of scale when considering accuracies.
-If the majority classifier obtains a 90% accuracy on a problem, then you might hope for your $K$-nearest neighbors classifier to do better than that.
+If the majority classifier obtains a 90% accuracy on a problem, then you might hope for your K-nearest neighbors classifier to do better than that.
 If your classifier provides a significant improvement upon the majority classifier, this means that at least your method is extracting some useful information from your predictor variables.
 Be